thacherT1D/webdevstuff/Programming_with_Javascript/JavaScript:_Intro,_Types,_Values,_Variables,_Control_Flow.desc.md

 ### String

-Strings are collections of letters and symbols known as **Characters**, and we use them to deal with words and text in Javascript.
+Strings are collections of letters and symbols known as **Characters**, and we use them to deal with words and text in JavaScript.

 ```
 "John", "Jane"